Saliva its properties. Saliva. Salivation. The amount of saliva. The composition of saliva. primary secret. Why is saliva viscous and foamy

 3. proteinaceous

 Saliva is 99% water.
-The amount of organic components does not exceed 5 g / l, and inorganic components are found in an amount of about 2.5 g per liter.
+The amount of organic components does not exceed 5 g/l, and inorganic components are found in an amount of about 2.5 g per liter.

-Saliva organic matter
+saliva organic matter

 • Serum protein: albumin and ɣ-globulins make up 20% of the total protein.

-• Parotin: a hormone with immunogenic properties.
+• Parotin: hormone, has immunogenic properties.

-• Organic substances of saliva of a non-protein nature: nitrogen substances, that is, urea (60 - 200 g / l), amino acids (50 mg / l), uric acid(40 mg / l) and creatinine (in 1.5 mg / l).
+• Organic substances of saliva of non-protein nature: nitrogen substances, that is, urea (60 - 200 g / l), amino acids (50 mg / l), uric acid(40 mg/l) and creatinine (at 1.5 mg/l).

 Inorganic components of human saliva